100 YEAR LIFESTYLE CHIROPRACTOR IN JACKSONVILLE, FL 32256

 Sciatica is a type of pain that affects a specific nerve in your lower back called the sciatic nerve.
-The sciatic nerve is the largest nerve in the body and sends signals through the hips and buttocks and down into the leg and foot.
+The sciatic nerve is the largest in the body, and it sends signals through the hips and buttocks and down into the leg and foot.
 Sciatica refers to any pain caused by the sciatic nerve and will typically only affect one side of your lower body.
-Sciatica pain can occur when the nerve is pinched, compressed, inflamed, or otherwise irritated.
-Sciatica does not refer to a specific injury or condition, but actually refers to a specific type of pain symptom.
+Sciatica pain can occur when the nerve is pinched, compressed, inflamed, or irritated.
+Sciatica does not refer to a specific injury or condition but actually refers to a specific type of pain symptom.
 Sciatica pain treatment may range from at-home exercises to physical therapy to in-office procedures.
-At Alan Nathans Family Chiropractic, we can provide sciatica pain treatment for any variety of symptoms and any severity of pain.
+We treat sciatica pain with non-surgical Spinal Decompression and SoftWave stem cell therapy by targeting the problem areas and alleviating the severity of pain.
+Ask us about our non-surgical Spinal Decompression treatment at our Disc Centers Of America Office.

 Common symptoms of sciatica pain include lower back pain, hip pain, and pain in the buttocks that may worsen when moving to a sitting or standing position.
 Symptoms of sciatica can also include nerve pain and discomfort like a burning or tingling sensation that shoots down one leg and into the foot.
 You may also experience numbness, weakness, and even difficulty moving the leg and foot.
 Depending on what part of the sciatic nerve is affected, the pain may occur from the hips all the way to the toes on one side.
 Sciatica can occur on and off only with specific movements or can affect your ability to move through your daily routines without extreme discomfort.
 While some people experience intermittent sciatica, others experience sciatica that increases in intensity over time.